-The required format for statutory accounts for small companies has changed.
 We consider the reporting requirements and their impact.
-At Mills & Black, we can provide guidance on the new reporting standards in the Matlock area.
+At Mills & Black, we can provide guidance on the reporting standards in the Matlock or surrounding areas.

 The required format of statutory accounts that small companies have to prepare and send to Companies House has changed.
 This factsheet sets out the choices that small companies now have.
 The nature of the company’s activities, the types of assets which it has and whether external scrutiny is required/desired will need to be considered.

 We would be happy to assist you in providing specific advice for your company.

 Small companies, depending on size, have the following options:

 - to use the same accounting standard as non-small UK companies - FRS 102

 - to use the FRS 102 reduced disclosure regime (section 1A), or

 - where relevant, to apply an alternative standard - The Financial Reporting Standard applicable to the Micro-entities - FRS 105.